markjhku/laser_calibration/README.rst

 - Mirror control function and ion response function is available from elsewhere.
 For simulation purpose, mirror control function is not needed, and I provide a framework for generating simulated ion response.
 - Mirror position can be -1 to 1.
 It is not necessarily an absolute unit, but rather a relative range
 - Multiple sets of mirror systems may need to be calibrated in the same setting, and possibly the different sets of mirror systems may contain same mirrors.
 As a result, I provide LaserCalibrationSystem class to which one can add arbitrary sets of mirrors.
 - Goal of calibration is to maximize intensity of ion response.
-Therefore, calibration routines will Be built out as optimization routine.
+Therefore, calibration routines will be built out as optimization routine.
 - Calibration routine provided in this package assumes a single ion present in the range of the mirror movement.
 - Gaussian distribution is a good approximation of the intensity distribution of ion response.
 This is the basis for the ``grid_sweep_optimize`` fitting the photon number distribution to Gaussian (using ``scipy``'s ``curve_fit`` function).
 Furthermore, it is assumed that the width of the distribution is a fraction of the mirror range; as a result, initial fit parameters for width is likewise a fraction of unity.